adhawan-vip/vip_adpq/README.md

 We used [Heroku](http://www.heroku.com) as our Infrastructure provider at the PaaS level.

 *n.
 Developed automated unit tests for their code;*
 As described above, our team used Karma and Junit for automated testing.
-We developed 175+ unit tests for our code which are integrated into our build.
+We developed 175+ automated unit tests for our code which are integrated into our build.
 At the end of each commit, unit tests are run automatically by Sonarcloud as shown [here](https://sonarcloud.io/dashboard?id=com.trustvip%3Avip-adpq)

 *o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider;*